caravagnalab/tumourevo/docs/output.md

 ## Formatter

-The Formatter subworkflow is used to convert file to other formats and to standardize the output files resulting from different mutation (Mutect2, Strelka, Platypus) and cna callers (ASCAT, Sequenza, Battenberg).
+The Formatter subworkflow is used to convert files to other formats and to standardize the output files resulting from different mutation (Mutect2, Strelka, Platypus) and cna callers (ASCAT, Sequenza, Battenberg).

 ### vcf2cnaqc